CarltonMpofu/CarltonMpofu/README.md

  <h4 align="left">🚀 Passionate fullstack web developer, creating robust and scalable web applications.
 Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.</h4>

  I often code and create things just for fun, and I love sharing some of my projects.
-You can check them out [here](https://speedzworld.co.za/).
+You can check them out <a href="https://speedzworld.co.za/" target="_blank">speedzworld.co.za</a>.

 **<h3 align="left">Rapid Fire</h3>**